 Not sure where to stay in Australia?
-The country’s superb natural assets are on display in an array of accommodations from wilderness lodges and boutique sandstone hotels to stunning steel and glass edifices that skirt the glorious coastline.
+The country’s superb natural assets are on display in an array of accommodations from wilderness lodges and boutique sandstone hotels to stunning steel and glass edifices overlooking the sea.

 Australia accommodation choices are numerous.
 Eco-friendly hostels in prime positions suit the young and budget-conscious, while luxury retreats and island resorts cater to the well-heeled and those who like their adventure mixed with comfort.
 Those who want something to write home about can snuggle into lighthouse keepers’ cottages or bunker down in shearers’ quarters in Outback cattle stations.
 Read on to learn where to stay in Australia.

 There’s a lot of space in Australia, but when folks want to get away from it all they go to the extremes in search of isolated and exclusive sanctuaries.
 These lodges and retreats are typically quite expensive due to their remoteness or location in environmentally sensitive areas—but meals and some tours are often included in the price.
 The cheaper accommodations may be in more of the “glamping” (glamorous camping) style, with stylish tents built on timber platforms complete with some modern conveniences.
 Many retreats are eco-certified by Eco Tourism Australia, the main national body for ecotourism.

 Longitude 131 in the Red Centre is one that has it all (including a hefty price tag).
 Its 16 luxury safari-style tents pop up like white mushrooms in the desert, each with a sensational view of Uluru (formerly known as Ayers Rock) from the terrace and huge bed.
 Four-course meals and matching wines are served in the “big top” Dune House, and guests can relax at the bar or on-site spa.